animesh-007/starter-academic/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---

-I’m a third-year Electronics and Computer Engineering undergraduate student at [Thapar University, Patiala, India](http://www.thapar.edu/).
+I’m a Final-year Electronics and Computer Engineering undergraduate student at [Thapar University, Patiala, India](http://www.thapar.edu/).
 My research focus is broadly centered around **Computer Vision** and **Deep Learning**.
-I work on research projects dealing with Generative Adversarial Networks, Knowledge Distillation, and zero-shot classificatiom.
-I intend to explore deep model under low-resource training data scenario using **semi-supervised** and **self-supervised** paradigm.
+I work on research projects dealing with Generative Adversarial Networks, Knowledge Distillation, and zero-shot classification.
+I intend to explore the neural networks under the low-resource training data scenario using **Knowledge Distillation** and and the **Efficient Subset selection** paradigm.

-I have worked as a **Research Intern** at [SketchX](http://sketchx.eecs.qmul.ac.uk/) and [Inception Institute of Artificial Intelligence](http://www.inceptioniai.org/).
-I have also worked as a part-time **Research Engineer** at a startup [Minus Zero](https://minuszero.in/) where I worked on an autonomous electric car with level 5 autonomy.
+I have currently working as a **Research Intern** at UiT Norway.
+In the past, I have worked also in NVIDIA, and SketchX as **Research Intern**.
+I have also worked as a part-time Research Engineer at a startup, Minus Zero, where I worked on an autonomous electric car with level 5 autonomy.

 ### News

+- `[July 2022]` Adaptive Fine-Grained Sketch-Based Image Retrieval is accpeted in the [ECCV 2022](https://eccv2022.ecva.net/).
+- `[May 2022]` Joined UiT Norway as a Research Intern.
+- `[March 2022]` Joined NVIDIA as a Research Intern.
+- `[July 2021]` Joined SketchX lab as a Research Intern.
-- `[June 2021]` Got selected for Weights & Biases Machine Learning Reproducibility Challenge, Spring 2021 Grant.
+- `[June 2021]` Recieved Grant by Weights & Biases for ML Reproducibility Challenge, Spring 2021.
-- `[June 2021]` Got selected for Prairie/MIAI Summer School 2021, INRIA.
 - `[May 2021]` Volunteered for the ICLR Conference 2021.
-- `[June 2020]` Got selected for Gaussian Process Summer School 2020, Sheffield University.
 - `[September 2020]` Won Bronze Metal for Kaggle Notebook in I’m Something of a Painter Myself challenge.
 - `[July 2020]` Top 42% Worldwide in Google Landmark Recognition 2020.